Anna Leska: Later life

 In 1977, Leska-Daab and her husband returned permanently to Poland.
 She was later active in the Warszawskim Klubie Seniorów Lotnictwa (Warsaw Senior Aircraft Club).

 Anna Leska-Daab died on 21 January 1998 and was buried at the Powązki Cemetery in cemetery section 24, row 6, grave 1, alongside her parents and siblings.

 Recognition and commemoration

 Leska-Daab was awarded the Golden Wings badge of honour, awarded to senior officer aviators with more than 6,000 hours in the air.

 In 2005, Anna Leska, Stefania Wojtulanis-Karpińska and Jadwiga Piłsudska featured in Polki Nad Londynem, a documentary about their wartime flying experiences.

-Leska's portrait featured in the Imperial War Museum's exhibition Lee Miller, A Woman's War in 2015.
+Leska's portrait featured in exhibitions of Lee Miller's works at the Imperial War Museum in 2015 and Tate Britain in 2025.
 A caricature of Leska as Pilot First Officer, with her signature on it is held in the Archiwum Akt Nowych archives in Poland and she was one of the Mothers of Polish Independence featured in the Matki Niepodległości Polski exhibition there in 2022.